okassa/TL30/chapters/chapter-6.md

 ![AEM Adobe](../chapters/images/Lab-Header.png)

-## 5. Access device camera
+## 6. Access device camera

 ### Purpose

-- A service worker can XXXX .
+- Test our PWA on a mobile device .

 ### Hands on tasks